Australia women's national soccer team: Nicknames

 The team's official nickname is "the Matildas" (from the Australian folk song "Waltzing Matilda"), sometimes shortened to Tillies by fans.
-They were known as the "Female Socceroos" before 1995.
+They were known as the "Female Socceroos" or "Soccerettes" before 1995.

 Naming rights

+In the early 2000s the team were known as "Qantas Matildas".
 Under a naming rights deal with Scentre Group and its predecessor, Westfield Group, the team was branded as "Westfield Matildas" from 2008 to 2021.
-In the early 2000s they were known as "QANTAS Matildas".
-After 2021 the team was re-branded as "CommBank Matildas", based on a multi-year financial investment by the Commonwealth Bank.
+After 2021 the team was re-branded as "CommBank Matildas", based on a multi-year deal with the Commonwealth Bank.

 Media coverage

-Australian matches (excluding finals tournament of the FIFA Women's World Cup and Olympic Games (until 2032)) are broadcast by Paramount+ and on free-to-air by Network 10.
+Australian matches (including finals tournament of the 2027 FIFA Women's World Cup but excluding Olympic Games (until 2032)) are broadcast by Paramount+ and on free-to-air by Network 10.
 In 2021, during the broadcast of the Tokyo 2020 Olympics, the Matildas broke TV viewing records of any women's team sport in history.
 The record was initially broken during their second group stage match against Sweden, drawing in 1,468,000 viewers.
 The record was broken again during their quarter-final clash against Great Britain, drawing in 2.27 million viewers, before recording the all-time record of 2.32 million viewers watching them compete against Sweden in the Olympic semi-final.

 In the 2023 Women's World Cup, the Quarterfinal game between Australia and France averaged over 4 million viewers and peaked at 7.2 million viewers on Channel 7, which was the most watched sporting event since Cathy Freeman's 400 meters gold medal in the Sydney 2000 Olympics in Australia.
 However, the semi-final against England is the most-watched broadcast in Australian history, averaging 7.13 million viewers, with a peak of 11.15 million watching.
 This statistic does not include live viewings, pubs, stadiums and parties where the game was shown.

 From 2024 until 2032, Matildas matches during Summer Olympics finals tournament will be aired live on free-to-air Nine Network and Nine's subscription streaming via Stan.